upgini

 - Kaggle Competition is a product sales forecasting, evaluation metric is SMAPE.

-- Low-code AutoML tools: Upgini and PyCaret
+- Low-code AutoML frameworks: Upgini and PyCaret

 - Kaggle Competition is a product sales forecasting, evaluation metric is RMSLE.